RPDJF/google-ip-range/README.md

 - `/ipv6`: Returns only IPv6 ranges.

 Each route returns the data in `text/plain` format, making it easy to use in systems that don't support JSON.

-## Why not entirely Python? 🤔

-I'm not familiar with Python and I just wanted to mess with with Express.js.
-However, Python might have been a better choice for this task.

 ## Why this project? 🤔